-These cookies are a hybrid of rolled sugar cookies and classic thumbprints.
+These Dark Chocolate Cookies with Salted Caramel are a hybrid of rolled sugar cookies and classic thumbprints.
 Dark chocolate cookie dough is rolled and cut with specially designed thumbprint cookie stamps.
 After baking they are filled with melted caramel and garnished with flake sea salt.

 I’ve made quite a few batches of cookies this season, and this one wins the award for most requested.
 It’s hard to beat the classic flavors of chocolate and caramel together – unless it’s caramel and sea salt.
 And in this case, it’s all three together!